wp-plugins/oasis-workflow/readme.txt

 Initial version

 = Version 1.0.1 =
-Added Multisite capability.
+* Added Wordpress Multisite capability.
-Admin can now view another user's inbox and signoff on behave of other users.
+* Admin can now view another user's inbox and signoff on behave of other users.
-Bug fixes.
+* Bug fixes.